 Tuition Concession.
 There is a tuition concession plan for faculty and staff of the University and for the spouses of faculty and eligible staff members.
-For further information, contact the human resources office.
-The Graduate School grants a one-half tuition rate for educators teaching full-time in public schools or state-approved, non-public schools.
+For further information, contact the appropriate human resources office.
+The Graduate School grants a one-half tuition rate for educators teaching full- time in public schools or state-approved, non-public schools.
 This policy covers only educators who teach either in grades kindergarten through 12th or in community college institutions.

-Graduate students enrolled for full-time and parttime status are entitled to full privileges regarding libraries, laboratories, athletic contests, student publications, the Student Union, the University Theatre, the Secrest Artists Series of Wake Forest University, and the Student Health Service.
+Graduate students enrolled for full-time and part-time status are entitled to full privileges regarding libraries, laboratories, athletic contests, student publications, the Student Union, the University Theatre, the Secrest Artists Series of Wake Forest University, and the Student Health Service.

-During the academic year, all students, full- and part-time, receive tuition refunds according to the following schedule.
+During the academic year, all students, fulland part-time, receive tuition refunds according to the following schedule.
 This policy applies to students dropping courses as well as to those withdrawing.
 Withdrawals must be official and students must turn in their identification cards and laptop computer before claiming refunds.

-Graduate students who are recipients of Title 4 federal financial aid (Pell Grants, SEOG, FWS, Perkins Loans, Stafford Loans and PLUS Loans) should refer to the 2011-12 Wake Forest Undergraduate Bulletin for the Return of Program Funds policy.
+Graduate students who are recipients of Title 4 federal financial aid (Pell Grants, SEOG, FWS, Perkins Loans, Stafford Loans and PLUS Loans) should refer to the 2012-13 Wake Forest Undergraduate Bulletin for the Return of Program Funds policy.

-Schedule of Adjustments for Withdrawal
+Schedule of Adjustments for Official Withdrawal

-Official Withdrawal

-Before classes begin 100% of tuition less deposit
+100% tuition less deposit

-First week of classes 90%
+90%

-Second week of classes 75%
+75%

-Third week of classes 50%
+50%

-Fourth week of classes 30%
+30%

-Fifth week of classes 20 %
+20 %